31 Patriot Front members arrested near pride event in Idaho

 "In my opinion, I would gladly arrest 31 individuals who are coming to riot in our city for a misdemeanor, rather than have them participate in some sort of seriously disruptive event, which is exactly what they were planning in the downtown area," White said.

-White also said the group wasn't just planning to disrupt a pride event at a nearby park, but that police had information that indicated they would attempt to riot in other areas as well.
+White also said the group wasn't just planning to cause a disruption a nearby park, where a pride event was being held, but that police had information that indicated they would attempt to riot in other areas as well.

 He did not go into detail about the paperwork that police recovered from the group, but said it "appeared to be very similar to an operations plan that a police or military group would put together for an event."